 - 200 grams (about ¾ cup) sourdough discard unfed, at room temperature

-- ¼ cup plain, dairy-free yogurt at room temperature
+- ¼ cup non-dairy or regular dairy plain yogurt at room temperature

 - 1 teaspoon kosher salt